mrousavy/nitro/docs/docs/what-is-nitro.md

 ## Modern Languages

-Nitro is a modern framework, built ontop of modern languages like Swift and Kotlin.
+Nitro is a modern framework, built on top of modern languages like Swift and Kotlin.
 It has first-class support for modern language features.

 ### Swift